 - I let my bread rise in the oven with only the oven light on.
 I then carefully remove the bread to preheat the oven before baking.

 - Covering the bread with the foil is an optional step.
 If you do not use foil, you will have a slightly browner crust, but still perfectly good.

 - Let the bread cool completely before slicing to avoid any gumminess.

 - Store any leftover bread in a sealed bag or container for 2 days on the counter.
 If keeping for longer, keep bread slices in the fridge or freezer and then reheat in the toaster.

 You might also like:

 This post was originally published on May 21st, 2017, republished in November 2018 with new photos, instructional photos, slight recipe modifications, and updated recipe notes.
-Recipe Notes were updated May 15th, 2020.
+Ingredient List and Recipe Notes were updated August 2nd, 2020.